jeremiemartinez/jeremiemartinez.github.com/_posts/2017-02-08-firebase-permissions.md

 **Third conclusion**: You can't.

-We solve the problem by using the Play Services to check for the `SERVICE_MISSING_PERMISSION` and if everything was alright, then we use the Firebase Personal App Indexing feature.
+We solve the problem by using the Play Services to check for the `SERVICE_MISSING_PERMISSION` and if everything was alright, then and only then we use the Firebase Personal App Indexing feature.
 Otherwise, we don't.

 This story ends up with us releasing a hotfix and 10 lines of code I am not proud of.
 Hopefully this article could help others.